1984 Formula One World Championship: Round 8: Detroit (USA)

 The first of two rounds in the United States was held on an angular street circuit in the Ford and General Motors home city of Detroit, Michigan.
 The race was moved 2 weeks forward to late June, suffering a considerable temperature difference.
 It was very hot come race-day, and the track — which was already unpopular with drivers and as it was to do in subsequent Grand Prix in Detroit — was largely broken up.
 Nelson Piquet took pole position again; every driver who obtained pole position that year was given a free Vespa motor scooter.
 Piquet set the record that year for most motor scooters collected among F1 drivers.
 The start of the Detroit Grand Prix saw an accident between Piquet and Mansell which blocked much of the start-finish straight; this race had to be abandoned and restarted.
 Typical of Detroit, the race proved to be a race of severe attrition: only 6 of the 26 cars finished.

 Nelson Piquet won again on a circuit where engine power was not as important as other things, and Martin Brundle compounded this with his naturally aspirated engined Tyrrell: Detroit was one of the few circuits where his underpowered car could actually finish in the points and be competitive.
 Thanks to the immediate power response of the naturally aspirated Ford-Cosworth V8 DFY in the Tyrrell, compared to the delayed power response of the turbocharged engines (all of which had more than 200 more horsepower than the DFY in 1984), Brundle passed de Angelis in a Lotus for second, and was closing on Piquet on the last lap.
 The British driver finished 8 tenths of a second behind the Brazilian.

+Soon after the podium ceremony, word arrived that the officials had found impurities in the water injection system on Brundle's Tyrrell 012 and lead balls in the rubber bag containing the water.
+Samples of the water were shipped to France and Texas for analysis and found to contain significant levels of hydrocarbons.
+Team boss Ken Tyrrell was called to a meeting of the FISA Executive Committee on July 18 and, based on the impurities in the water, which had been topped up during a pit stop, was accused of refueling the car during the race.
+Refueling had been banned prior to the 1984 season and remained illegal until 1994.
+FISA found the team guilty and Tyrrell was disqualified from the remainder of the World Championship and lost the 13 points they had already gained as of Detroit.
+They were allowed to and did continue to race, but they were unable to score any championship points.
+Many in the paddock felt for Tyrrell as they believed the penalty far outweighed the crime and that FISA boss Jean-Marie Balestre had used the system to make an example of the British-based team to vindicate what happened the previous season, when Brabham escaped punishment after admitting to run a lighter car by using a different blend of fuel.